ge-hall/Server/README.md

 npm i --save pg
-npm i --save @feathers/feathers npm i --save dotenv
+npm i --save @feathers/feathers npm i --save dotenv npm install eslint --save-dev npm install --save-dev babel-eslint@latest
+-- babel-eslint suggestion from Dan Abramov.
+Makes sense that even -- though Node can handle ES6, that eslint may not and needs a little help -- with the ES6 and beyond.

 knex migrations in root folder.
 Shifting to sub folder of your choice requires change to knexfile.js